holidayextras/partner-api-docs/site/hxapi/insurance/availability.md

 ### Endpoint

-To request the list of region codes, the endpoint to use is (where "foo" is the region code):
+To request the list of insurance schemes available, the endpoint to use is (where "foo" is the region code):

 ```
 https://api.holidayextras.co.uk/v1/insurancepolicy/foo